 Stanley Park is a sensational events destination and often hosts music festivals, concerts, sporting events, corporate conferences, art fairs and numerous individual meetings and company events.

-Stanley Park boasts a selection of spectacular outdoor locations and indoor venues that are suitable for hire including:
+A number of the individual locations and indoor venues are suitable and available for hire including:

 – Visitor centre